The Essentials of Circulating Supply in Crypto

 Circulating Supply vs. Total Supply vs. Maximum Supply

-Let’s put it straight from the beginning – Circulating supply differs entirely from total and maximum supply.
+Let’s get straight to the beginning.
+The circulating supply differs entirely from the total and maximum supply.
 The differences between these three concepts can help investors understand a project’s potential for future growth and scarcity.
 So, let’s take them one at a time:

-• Total Supply: This is the sum of all coins currently in existence, excluding those burned or removed from circulation but including those held in reserves.
+• Total Supply: This refers to the total number of coins currently in existence, excluding those that have been burned or removed from circulation, but including those held in reserve.
 It represents the overall supply but does not reflect the immediate availability of coins for trading.
 For example, at the time of writing, Bitcoin’s total supply is 19.78 million

 • Maximum Supply: This is the maximum number of coins that will ever exist for a specific cryptocurrency.
 For example, Bitcoin has a limited supply of 21 million coins.
 Once this limit is reached, no new coins will be mined or introduced, which can significantly impact the coin’s value over time as scarcity increases.

 Sidenote: Remember that some digital assets do not have a maximum supply.
-For example, Ethereum doesn’t have a maximum supply, so it works based on a burning mechanism to maintain scarcity for its tokens.
+For example, Ethereum doesn’t have a maximum supply; instead, it operates based on a burning mechanism to maintain scarcity for its tokens.

 The Relationship Between the Supplies